JetBrains/teamcity-documentation/topics/continuous-delivery-to-windows-azure-web-sites-or-iis.md

 This is just an XML file and we can edit it if needed.
 And actually we should, to make our life easier later on.
-Open the XML file and find the _&lt;DesktopBuildPackageLocation&gt;_ element.
+Open the XML file and find the `<DesktopBuildPackageLocation>` element.
 When running the WebDeploy packaging step from the command line (which TeamCity will effectively do), this location will not be found.
-To resolve this, change the element value and prefix the path with \_$(SolutionDir)\_.
+To resolve this, change the element value and prefix the path with `_$(SolutionDir)_`.
 Here's an example of what this element could look like:

 ```XML